-DVC resale restrictions are the single most important thing to understand before buying a Disney Vacation Club contract on the secondary market.
-The rules changed significantly on January 19, 2019, and whether your contract was purchased before or after that date determines exactly which resorts you can book.
+DVC resale restrictions are the single most important consideration before purchasing a Disney Vacation Club contract on the secondary market.
+The rules changed significantly on January 19, 2019, creating different tiers of access based on when and where you purchase.
+Understanding these restrictions will shape every aspect of your DVC ownership experience.

 The January 19, 2019 Cutoff Date

 Disney introduced resale restrictions starting January 19, 2019.
-This date is the dividing line that determines what a resale buyer can and cannot do with their points.
+This date creates the dividing line that determines what a resale purchaser can and can't do with their points.
 Every resale contract falls into one of three categories based on when it was originally purchased on the resale market and which resort it belongs to.

 Category 1: Resale Contracts Purchased Before January 19, 2019

-These contracts are fully grandfathered with no restrictions.
+These contracts are fully grandfathered with no restrictions whatsoever.
 A pre-2019 resale contract functions identically to a direct-purchase contract for booking purposes.

 - All 14 legacy DVC resorts at both the 11-month and 7-month booking windows